Whole Earth Center: History

 The Whole Earth Center was founded in April 1970, the same year as the first Earth Day, to provide healthy, sustainable food choices and to raise funds to reduce harmful impacts on the environment.
-The founders were five women: Barbara Parmet, Florence Falk, Margot Sutherland, Hella McVay and Susy Waterman, who raised $4,500 in a door-to-door, child-in-tow, funding campaign that enabled them purchase the center's initial stock of bulk foods.
+The founders were five women: Barbara Parmet, Florence Falk, Margot Sutherland, Hella McVay and Susy Waterman, who raised $4,500 in a door-to-door, child-in-tow, funding campaign that enabled them to purchase the center's initial stock of bulk foods.
 The store's original location was a 10-square-foot space at the intersection of Pine and Nassau Streets.
 The store moved to its current location near the intersection of N. Harrison St and Nassau St six months after its founding.
 In 1994, it increased its footprint by expanding into the neighboring store's space, and in 2008, it conducted a LEED-certified renovation of the entire building that added solar panels to its roof.